Mental health and EdTech – from mental well-being to social-emotional learning

 First, the pandemic heavily affected younger students from the K-12 age group.
 From one day to the next, they found themselves isolated from their peers and missed almost two years of such a pivotal period of their lives.
 Secondly, the pandemic amplified mental distress for college and university students alike.

 On the other hand, we have teachers.
 They needed to adapt to an unprecedented challenge with all means necessary – didactically speaking – while also focusing on their pupils’ struggles.

-As we are apparently getting closer to normality, it’s important to treasure the lesson learnt in the past two years and make sure we leverage technology to monitor students’ and teachers’ mental health.
+As we are apparently getting closer to normality, it’s important to treasure the lesson learnt in the past two years and make sure we leverage technology to monitor mental health and wellbeing in education.